AJofEarth321/ThoughtWave-WIP/README.md

-ThoughtWave is a free, five-week, non-profit program that enables youth to develop their own meditative process.
+ThoughtWave is a non-profit exploratory program that enables youth to develop their own personal meditative process.

 # Getting Started with Create React App